-A/B testing is also called as the A/B split testing, a method that provides you the comparison of two version e.g. (A or B) to determine which one is better and engaging more and more users.
+A/B testing is also called the A/B split testing, a method that provides you the comparison of two versions e.g. (A or B) to determine which one is better and engage more and more users.
 A/B testing is a fantastic method that allows you to track which of your design is more effective to better your conversion rate.
 It allows you to design the best strategies for your business and it provides marketing plans for your business.

-A/B testing methods can be used to track everything on your site whatever is going on, you may track the interest of the user, the movement on your site, the attractive objects on your page and how user are interacting your site and what is the best that attracts your user.
+A/B testing methods can be used to track everything on your site whatever is going on, you may track the interest of the user, the movement on your site, the attractive objects on your page, and how users are interacting with your site and what is the best that attracts your user.

 So you may easily compare your design to make a better result and your conversion rates.

 In A/B testing you have two options, either A or B.

 It compares two designs and provides you the results that which one is better than the order, what are the results of the variations and which one you should apply to your application.

 For A/B testing you choose one of the web pages and re-design it that's different from the first one, this change could be a large difference or a very minor change like the text changes, button position changes, color combination differences, and so on.

 The A/B testing provide you the result as a Control and the Variation, in this scenario half of your traffic on that page will be redirected to the Design A and half will be to Design B.

 So after the implementation of your variations you can easily judge what is going on, and how the users are engaging with your web page.
 You can analyze the data using any analytical dashboard and the data (control & variations) could be analyzed like this:

 For every test whatever you are going to do is based on some Hypothesis.
 The hypothesis defines what you are going to do, and what you want to prove so the hypothesis should include the testing variable and the success metric that determines the winner.